CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'read models', 'projections', 'event streams', 'CQRS', 'read sides', 'materialized views', 'query performance', 'event-sourced systems' - these are terms developers naturally use when working in this domain.
+Includes strong natural keywords users would say: 'read models', 'projections', 'event streams', 'CQRS', 'read sides', 'materialized views', 'query performance', 'event-sourced systems'.
+Good coverage of terms a developer working in this domain would naturally use.

 3 / 3